cleobatista/RepData_PeerAssessment1/PA1_template.md

 ```

 And now, we can replace all missing values in the dataset with the average value
+.
+For this, we calculate the average of all steps values in "x" and fill the
+missing values.

 ```r
 #to preserve the original dataset, we copy it to another object, called